RamrajSegur/Udacity---Programs/PID Control/README.md

-# Vehicle Localization - Particle Filter #
+# PID Control #

-## Udacity Self Driving Car Nano Degree :  Kidnapped Vehicle Project ##
+## Udacity Self Driving Car Nano Degree :  PID Control Project ##

-Main goal of the project is to create a software pipeline to localize a vehicle by using its control input and observations of landmarks in a given map using particle filter
+Main goal of the project is to create a PID controller to control the steering and the throttle of the car based on the cross track error.

 ## Result ##